• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • detect an underlying mass or vascular malformation as a source of bleeding

-• CT – usually baseline imaging
+• CT – usually the baseline imaging

 • CTA can detect underlying vascular pathology

-• MRI – preferred in stable patients (T1,2, FLAIR, DWI, SWI/GRE, MRA and/or MRV)
+• MRI – preferred in stable patients (T1,2, FLAIR, DWI, SWI/GRE, MRA, and/or MRV)

 • DSA – may be considered if no lesion is identified on initial imaging to assess for small vascular malformations